 Here are some of the reasons.

 The LED chip can vary in price by as much as 250%.
 The number of buyers of LED chips is limited so anyone selling rubbish at high prices would soon run out of customers.
 So it is a reasonable assumption that the higher the price the better the quality.
-It is worth bearing in mind that the lower end products are produced for the local market in China and are not supposed to be exported.
+It is worth bearing in mind that the lower end products are produced for the local market in China and are not expected to be exported.

 Perhaps the most critical part of the LED light is the driver.
 The driver has the job of converting the 230 Volt Alternating Current into Direct Current flowing at a constant number of Amps through the chip.